enisdenjo/graphql-ws/PROTOCOL.md

 1. _Server_ waiting time has passed
 1. _Server_ closes the socket by dispatching the event `4408: Connection initialisation timeout`

-### Single result operation

-#### `query` and `mutation` operations without streaming directives

-_The client and the server has already gone through [successful connection initialisation](#successful-connection-initialisation)._

-1. _Client_ generates a unique ID for the following operation
-1. _Client_ dispatches the `Subscribe` message with the generated ID through the `id` field and the requested operation passed through the `payload` field
-   <br>_All future communication is linked through this unique ID_
-1. _Server_ executes the single result GraphQL operation
-1. _Server_ dispatches the result with the `Next` message
-1. _Server_ dispatches the `Complete` message indicating that the execution has completed

 ### Streaming operation

 #### `subscription` operation and queries with streaming directives